zhaohappy/cheap/README_en.md

 The wasm modules tested so far are all compiled from emscripten.
 The wasm runtime in cheap is also for C/C++.
 Those compiled from other languages ​​such as Rust may need to add some imported functions.
 As for other languages with GC, it cannot be used.

+### References

+1. A skip-list-based [malloc algorithm](https://github.com/codemix/malloc) cheap modified it as the internal malloc algorithm;
+2. The mutex algorithm is based on [mozilla-spidermonkey](https://github.com/mozilla-spidermonkey/js-lock-and-condition)

 ### License

 [MIT](https://opensource.org/licenses/MIT)